adobe/spectrum-web-components/packages/split-view/README.md

 ## Description

 An `sp-split-view` element delivers its first two direct child elements in a horizontal or vertical (`<sp-split-view vertical>`) orientation that distributes the available page real estate as per the supplied attribute API.
-When leveraging the resizable attribute a pointer and keyboard accessible affordance is provided to the user to customize the distribution of that area between the available children.
+When leveraging the resizable attribute a pointer and keyboard accessible affordance is provided for the user to customize the distribution of that area between the available children.

 ### Usage